deryrahman/snowfake/README.md

 # Snowfake
 Snowfake is just a Twitter Snowflake IDs alternative for generating unique short ID at high scale.
 The objective of Snowfake is to generate smaller ID compare with the original Snowflake.
 It's suitable for generating short IDs at scale.
+Case study: short link eg. bit.ly

 ## Overview
 By default, a Snowfake ID is composed of